yuvrajtripathi/module2solution/README.md

-this is the solution of assignmnet given in module 2
+this is the solution of assignment given in module 2